Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

    :target: ../../_images/Kits/weather_station_cosm_graphs_orig.jpg

-An example implementation with step-by-step instructions that shares the weather data with cosm is available in :ref:`Python <starter_kit_weather_station_cosm>`.
+An example implementation with step-by-step instructions that shares the weather data with Cosm is available in :ref:`Python <starter_kit_weather_station_cosm>`.

 Embed Live Measurements on Website